Application Instructions

 2. Curriculum Vitae (CV)

-The submitted CV must provide all science and technology specialties, all work positions and current/accurate names of all academic institutions attended and employers with no gaps in timeIf your academic/employment timeline is unclear, it may cause delays with your application.
+The submitted CV must provide all science and technology specialties, all work positions and current/accurate names of all academic institutions attended and employers with no gaps in timeIf your academic/employment timeline is unclear, your application may be delayed.

-One letter of recommendation from an advisor or supervisor.
-The recommendation should address your experience with respect to the eligibility requirements.
+One letter of recommendation from an advisor, supervisor, or other suitable person.
+The recommendation should address your experience with respect to the eligibility requirements and support the details of your SoP.
 It should include specific details about your experience and personal contributions to group projects, in relation to the Eligibility Criteria above.

-• Note: if your advisor or supervisor wants to make a confidential recommendation, they should send it directly to support@extremecomputingtraining.anl.gov before the submission deadline.
+• Note: if your reference wants to make a confidential recommendation, they should send it directly to support@extremecomputingtraining.anl.gov before the submission deadline.
 When ATPESC support staff receive it they will attach it to your application.
-Please note that you are responsible for ensuring final submission by your advisor or supervisor.
+Please note that you are responsible for ensuring final submission by the reference.
 Incomplete applications will not be reviewed.

 Please do not include in your application any articles, additional letters, or documents other than the three mentioned above.